ganeshkumar321/Recipe-Rating-Prediction/README.md

 Statistic: Absolute difference between the mean rating of recipes with beef-related terms in the name and the mean rating of all recipes.

-Because this is a two-sided test, I chose to use the absolute difference in means to capture any deviation.

 Significance Level: α = 0.05

-I chose 0.05 as the significance level because a Type-1 error (rejecting the null hypothesis when it is actually true) is not particularly harmful in this context.

-To conduct this hypothesis test, I first calculated the observed difference in mean ratings between beef-based recipes and all recipes.
-I then created 1000 permuted samples by randomly shuffling the ratings and computing the absolute difference between the sample mean and the overall mean.
-The resulting permutation distribution was visualized in a histogram.
+To test this hypothesis, I first calculated the observed difference in mean ratings between beef-based recipes and all recipes.
+Next, I generated 1,000 permuted samples by randomly shuffling the ratings and computing the absolute difference between the sample mean and the overall mean.
+I then visualized the resulting permutation distribution using a histogram.

-Following these steps, 0 out of 1000 observations were as extreme as the observed test statistic.
+After conducting the test, none of the 1,000 permuted samples had a test statistic as extreme as the observed value.

-Thus, the p-value is 0.0.
-We reject the null hypothesis.
-This test suggests that the mean rating of recipes with "beef" or beef-related terms in their name is significantly different from the mean rating of all recipes.
+As a result, the p-value is 0.0, leading us to reject the null hypothesis.
+This suggests that recipes with "beef" or beef-related terms in their name have a significantly different mean rating compared to all recipes.

 # Framing a Prediction Problem

-Prediction Problem: I will attempt to predict the average rating of a recipe using regression.
-Ratings serve as a quantifiable measure of how well-received a recipe is, making it a valuable prediction target.
-Unlike my previous analysis on specific recipe categories like beef-related recipes, this model aims to generalize predictions across all recipes.
+I will build a regression model to predict the average rating of a recipe.
+Since ratings reflect how well a recipe is received, they serve as a meaningful prediction target.
+Unlike my previous analysis focused on specific recipe categories, such as beef-based recipes, this model aims to make predictions across all recipes.

-Type of Prediction Model:
+Type of Model:
-This is a regression problem, as the response variable (rating) is continuous rather than categorical.
+This is a regression problem, as the target variable (rating) is continuous rather than categorical.

-Response Variable (Target):
+Target Variable:
-The response variable is rating, as it represents the overall quality and reception of a recipe.
+The response variable is the recipe rating, which represents its overall quality and reception.

-Choice of Evaluation Metric:
+Evaluation Metric:
-I will use Mean Squared Error (MSE) as the primary evaluation metric because:

-MSE penalizes large deviations more than small ones, making it ideal for capturing prediction errors in a continuous target like ratings.
-Since ratings are skewed toward higher values (closer to 5), I will also consider R-squared (R²) to assess the proportion of variance explained by the model.
+I will use Mean Squared Error (MSE) as the primary evaluation metric because: MSE penalizes larger errors more heavily, making it effective for capturing prediction inaccuracies in a continuous variable like ratings.
+Since ratings are skewed toward higher values (closer to 5), I will also consider R-squared (R²) to measure how well the model explains the variance in ratings.

 # Baseline Model